Updated: Dec 14, 2021

-There is no place in Hong Kong to buy fly-fishing gear – absolutely nowhere!
-That should tell you something about the sport in Hong Kong.
+Although I have been told there may be a fishing tackle shop or two in Hong Kong that stocks fly fishing gear, in the five months I was there I was unable to locate any.
+That should tell you something about the sport of fly-fishing in Hong Kong.
 On top of that, the scant few fly-fishing enthusiasts in Southeast China (and I have met a few) come to Hong Kong to fish!
-That should tell you something about the sport in China.
+That should tell you something about the sport of fly-fishing in China.

-If you are heading for Hong Kong, and want to fly fish, I will make it easy for you – take everything you need because you will not find it there.
+If you are heading for Hong Kong, and want to fly fish, I will make it easy for you – take everything you need because you are unlikely to find any equipment there.
 And then connect with two Facebook sites, Fly Fishing Hong Kong and HK Fly Fishing.
 During my recent sojourn there, I was out on the water within a week accompanied by a few mainland Chinese to fly-fish for tilapia, carp and tarpon on canals near the border with China and using gear borrowed from them.

 Bizarre, yes, but surprising, no, since the sport is attracting interest that breeds curiosity and a desire to download technology and know-how.
 All I needed to do was infiltrate a few underground fishing blogs and I was quickly invited to join an urban excursion with a diverse gang of fly-fishermen.